-You can choose to put your money into lots of different investment options, but you should first know what you want out of your investments: What are your financial goals?
-Then try to build a portfolio that achieves those goals, balancing risk and return, and maintaining a diversity of assets.
+Before deciding on your investments, ask yourself what your financial goals are.
+Then try to build a portfolio that achieves those goals, balancing risk with return and maintaining a diverse mix of assets.

 Bonds are essentially loans you make to a company or a government—federal or local—for a fixed period of time.
 In return for loaning them money, they promise to pay it back to you in the future and pay you interest in the meantime.

-Because bonds are typically backed by the full faith and credit of the government or large companies—and are rated in terms of their quality and credit-worthiness—they’re often considered lower risk than stocks.
+When it comes to bonds vs. stocks, the former are typically backed by the full faith and credit of the government or large companies.
+Because of this, they’re often considered lower risk than stocks.

-However, the risk varies.
-Because the federal government is less likely to go bankrupt than an individual company, treasury bonds are the least risky investment but also have a lower return.
+However, the risk varies, and bonds are rated for their quality and credit-worthiness.
+Because the U.S. government is less likely to go bankrupt than an individual company, Treasury bonds are considered to be some of the least risky investments.
+However, they also tend to have lower returns.